swimit/swim-academy/README.md

 The most prominent lane types are

 1. `ValueLane`: Stores a single item and is accessed with a `ValueDownLink`.
-Developers can override call-back functions that execute when the `ValueLane` is updated.
+Developers can override call-back functions that execute when the `ValueLane` is updated or about to be updated.
 2. `MapLane`: Stores a key-value map and is accessed with `MapDownlink`.
-Developers can override call-back functions that execute when the `MapLane` is updated.
+Developers can override call-back functions that execute when the `MapLane` is updated or about to be updated.
 3. `CommandLane`: A stateless lane for taking action and invoked with `commands`.
 Developers can override call-back functions that execute when the `CommandLane` is `commanded`.
 4. `JoinLane`: Aggregates multiple downlinks in a single lane.
 Automatically relinks to its aggregated lanes if a service restarts.
 (TODO: mention JoinMapLane vs JoinValueLane?)